-As a historian, I often think about how history can contribute to science (as most historians of science do).
-Though I could come up with numerous reasons why awareness of history makes for better science, I thought I’d give a concrete example.
-Today, I’m going to talk about a moment in which history directly contributed to scientific discovery.
-In this particular example, scientists used historical documents to uncover more fossils from the discovery site of the original Neandertal.
+I find history to be fascinating.
+The stories of fossil discoveries, ah-ha moments, and conflict fuel me.
+But are these stories helpful?
+Does historical knowledge help move us forward?
+Or are the stories just that, stories?
+I often think about the ways history can contribute to science.
+Though I could come up with numerous reasons why awareness of history makes for better science, I thought I’d give a concrete example, a moment in which history directly contributed to scientific discovery.
+In this particular example, scientists used historical documents to uncover more fossils from the discovery site of the original Neanderthal.

 Everything progressed as planned for the quarry workers until they got to a cave called the Kleine Feldhofer Grotte, where–while clearing out the sediment–they came across some bones that came to be known as Neandertal 1.
 The workers followed the quarry owner’s directions to turn over any bones.
 However, by the time they realized what they had found, many of the bones had been tossed (along with the sediment) out of the cave and down to the valley floor, approximately twenty meters below.

-The naturalist who first got ahold of the bones, Johann Carl Fuhlrott, lamented that the skeleton of Feldhofer would have been much more complete if not for the workers’ carelessness, however he and many others proceeded to study these bones from the Neander valley for the next century and a half.
+The naturalist who first got ahold of the bones, Johann Carl Fuhlrott, lamented that the skeleton of Feldhofer would have been much more complete if not for the workers’ carelessness, however, he and many others proceeded to study these bones from the Neander valley for the next century and a half.
 These fossils ultimately became a new hominin species, named after the valley in which they were found, Homo neanderthalensis.
-The quarry workers, however, continued on their mission, emptying the remainder of the cave and blasting the limestone cliffs.
+The quarry workers, however, continued on their mission, emptying the remainder of the caves and blasting the limestone cliffs to smitherines.

 Fast Forward to 1997

-This background shows that “revisiting” the Feldhofer site would not be an easy feat.
-Researchers couldn’t simply take a field trip to an intact cave, but instead had to embark on a treasure hunt to figure out where the sediments from the cave would have been dumped and if any additional fossils or other valuable information had survived.
-This was the treasure hunt Schmitz and his colleague Jurgen Thissen embarked on in 1997.
-They used archived, historical documents to try to piece together where the workers would have dumped the deposits removed form the Feldhofer cave.
-Then, they started digging.
+When scientists decided to revisit the Neander site a century and a half later, it wasn’t as simple as finding a point on a map.
+Researchers couldn’t simply take a field trip to an intact cave because that cave and the entire cliffside had since been blasted to nothingness.
+What to do, then?
+In 1997, a few ambitious scientists embarked on a treasure hunt to figure out where the sediments from the cave would have been dumped– and most importantly if any additional fossils had survived.
+This treasure hunt was undertaken by Ralf Schmitz and his colleague Jurgen Thissen in 1997.
+Using archived, historical documents to piece together where the workers would have dumped the cave deposits, Schmitz and Thissen zeroed in on a potential site and started digging.

 The Whoa Moment

-Though excavations began to reveal fragments of human looking bone and various stone artifacts relatively quickly, Schmitz and his team needed a sign that they were definitely digging in the right place.
+The excavations quickly began to reveal fragments of human-looking bone and various stone artifacts.
+But still, how did Schmitz and his team know they were definitely digging in the right place?
+They needed a sign.
 That sign came with a tiny piece of leg bone.
 The team found a small piece of bone that fit exactly onto the left femur of the original Neandertal.
-I once had the pleasure of hearing Dr. Schmitz talk about this discovery, and he said that little piece of bone makes him very happy.
-I completely understand why, it confirmed that they were indeed looking at remains from the Kleine Feldhofer Grotte.
+I once had the pleasure of hearing Professor Schmitz talk about this discovery, and he said that little piece of bone makes him “very happy.”
+This is because it confirmed that they were indeed looking at remains from the Kleine Feldhofer Grotte.

 And part of a femur wasn’t all they found!
 The team found other pieces that fit onto the original Neandertal skull, and much more.
 In total, Schmitz’s group recovered 62 new pieces of human skeletal bones, as well as thousands of pieces of stone tools, and numerous fanual remains.